Experience-Monks/ffmpeg-gif/README.md

 A small script that converts videos to a high quality GIF, by spawning `ffmpeg` in two passes using `palettegen` filter.

+Assumes `ffmpeg` command is globally available.
+Tested with ffmpeg 2.6.2.

 ![anim.gif](./anim.gif)

 > <sup>The above GIF was generated with this tool</sup>